anki-code/xonsh-operators-proposal/XEP-2.rst

 Approach A1 releasing scenario
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To achieve smooth releasing this proposal suggests to start versioning xonsh packages the similar way as Python versioning.
+To achieve smooth releasing this proposal suggests to start versioning xonsh the similar way as Python.
-Create distinct PyPi/Conda package with name ``xonsh-1.0``.
-All previous users will stay on ``xonsh`` package.
-New users will install ``xonsh-1.0`` package with the changes from this proposal.
+Create distinct xonsh version - ``xonsh2`` - with changes from this proposal.

 Approach A1: breaking changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~